cytoscape/cytoscape.js-automove/README.md

   // - { x1, y1, x2, y2 } => constrain the node position within the bounding box (in model co-ordinates)
   // - 'mean' => put the node in the average position of its neighbourhood
   // - 'viewport' => keeps the node body within the viewport
+  // - 'drag' => matching nodes are effectively dragged along
   reposition: 'mean',

   // for `reposition: 'mean'`, specify nodes that should be ignored in the mean calculation
   // - a function that returns true for nodes to be ignored
   // - a selector that matches the nodes to be ignored
-  // - a collection or array of nodes to be ignored (very good for performance)
+  // - a collection of nodes to be ignored (very good for performance)
   meanIgnores: function( node ){ return false; },

+  // for `reposition: 'drag'`, specify nodes that when dragged cause the matched nodes to move along (i.e. the master nodes)
+  // - a function that returns true for nodes to be listened to for drag events
+  // - a selector that matches the nodes to be listened to for drag events
+  // - a collection of nodes to be listened to for drag events (very good for performance)
+  dragWith: function( node ){ return false; },

   // specify when the repositioning should occur by specifying a function that
   // calls update() when reposition updates should occur